ooni/ooni.org/content/nettest/tor.md

 * Connect to obfs4 addresses and perform an OBFS4 handshake (an obfuscated handshake).

-If the test succeeds in performing all of the above, Tor should work on this network.
+If the test succeeds in performing all of the above, Tor may work on this network (unless if it's blocked in ways that aren't being measured).

 **If the test fails in performing any of the above, Tor does not work in the tested network and may be blocked.**